 In the words of the great Socrates: "I just drank what?"
 Be careful of that goblet of wine, friend, it may have worse things in it than cheap merlot.

-Poison is a common weapon in the political world of kings and pawns.
+Poison is a common weapon in the po-

+litical world of kings and pawns.
 Then there are the exotic animals and monsters of the world with their natural venoms.
 Anything that poisons the blood and causes impairment is considered a poison.
+Some poisons enter the bloodstream through injury, some must be imbibed, and some can be absorbed through contact with the skin.